Dwayne Wyatt, APA

 Ian received his BA in East Asian Studies from the University of Virginia, and lived and worked in Taiwan before entering UCLA’s Graduate School of Architecture and Urban Planning.
 He received his M-Arch in 1993.
 He worked with Pizzinini-Luxembourg before leaving to form Tierra Sol y Mar with architects Aidan Bird and Victoria Yust (whom he later married).
 Fascinated by natural building technologies, Ian has worked on rammed earth, adobe and straw bale structures.
 Following the Malibu fires, he organized a conference for the City of Malibu called “From Ashes and Quakes to Opportunity”.
 He is a co-founder of the Los Angeles Eco-Village, and continues as a board member of CRSP.
 He is also a past board member and president of the Los Angeles County Bicycle Coalition.
 Ian grew up in Guinea and Kenya, and speaks French, Spanish and Chinese (Mandarin).
 He is a licensed architect in the state of California.
 He is an avid bicyclist and lived in Los Angeles Eco-Village from 1995 to 1997.
 He has been the architectural adviser on all of the LAEV building retrofits.
 He also provided the pivotal architectural support for saving the northeast corner lot at Bimini and White House Place for a multi-school learning garden instead of an LAUSD parking lot in LAEV.

-Priya Mehendale works for the Los Angeles Department of City Planning, where she reviews development projects in the Valley.
-Priya received a Permaculture Design Certificate in 2011, and has a keen interest in watershed restoration and food security.
+Priya Mehendale is a City Planner for the Los Angeles Department of City Planning where she works on long-range policy, including Community Plans.
+Priya completed a Permaculture Design Certificate, and has a keen interest in watershed restoration and food security.
 A resident of Los Angeles since 2006, she relocated to the City from Southeast Michigan, where she was intrigued by the City’s many challenges and opportunities.
-She lives in Mt.
-Washington with her husband and fellow CRSP Board Member, David, and their pet family.
 She has a B.A. in Anthropology and a Masters in Urban Planning, both from the University of Michigan.
+Priya and her husband and fellow planner, David, have been CRSP board members since 2015.

 Jesse Moorman, Esq.